 After detecting one or more frames from the master series, the Target Step automatically sets the entry point for each trajectory transformed into the intraoperative coordinate space to the position of the ball marker fiducial of the closest frame.
 This is done to ensure that each entry point is set to be within the physical X-Y extents of its associated frame.
 This action is also performed if additional images encapsulating a frame are loaded into the application.
 In these instances, the application will notify you that the entry point for each trajectory has been updated to match the ball marker position of the closest frame (see Entry Point(s) Updated to Match Ball Marker Pg.
-261).
+287).
 In these cases, it is recommended that you carefully review each trajectory path to ensure that it is anatomically viable.
 If edits to a trajectory path are required as a result of the review, use the edit tools offered in the Target Step to make the required changes (see Editing Trajectories with Frames Mounted Pg.
-145).
+159).

 In addition to the features offered to review a planned trajectory path (see Reviewing Trajectories Pg.
-122), you may also: review the scanner bore clearance for each trajectory defined in the coordinate space of the whole-head master scan, review the position of the trajectory relative to the physical X-Y extents of its associated frame, and compare the position of the realized trajectory after frame mounting with the planned trajectory prior to frame mounting.
+132), you may also: review the MR scanner bore clearance for each trajectory defined in the coordinate space of the whole-head master scan (MRI Workflow only), review the position of the trajectory relative to the physical X-Y extents of its associated frame, acquire additional scans orthogonal to the planned trajectory path (MRI Workflow only), and compare the position of the realized trajectory after frame mounting with the planned trajectory prior to frame mounting.

-> To review scanner bore clearance
+To review the MR scanner bore clearance

-- Use the Trajectory Selector available in the step control panel to select a trajectory annotation that you wish to review (see Selecting a Trajectory Pg.
-69). - 2.
+- 1. During an MRI Workflow (see MRI Workflow Pg.
+34), use the Trajectory Selector available in the step control panel to select a trajectory annotation that you wish to review (see Selecting a Trajectory Pg.
+77). - 2.
 Use the annotation context menu to show the Trajectory Status Dialog (see Working with Trajectory Annotations Pg.
-101).
+111).

-> To review the position of the trajectory relative to the X-Y frame extents

-- 1. Use the Trajectory Selector available in the step control panel to select a trajectory annotation that you wish to review (see Selecting a Trajectory Pg.
-69). - 2.
+- > To review the position of the trajectory relative to the X-Y frame extents - Use the Trajectory Selector available in the step control panel to select a trajectory annotation that you wish to review (see Selecting a Trajectory Pg.
+77). - 2.
 Select either the Review or Oblique + Pointwise layout using the Layout Selector (see Selecting a Viewing Layout Pg.
-69). - 3.
+77). - 3.
 Use the Frame X-Y Stage button in the step control panel to show a graphic in the Trajectory Perpendicular viewport that represents the physical X-Y extents of the frame associated with the selected trajectory.
 The graphic provides a visual indication of whether the planned entry point for a given trajectory can be reached using a X or Y frame adjustment.

-4. Review the position of the trajectory relative to the frame X-Y extents graphic in the Trajectory Perpendicular viewport.

-You must ensure that your planned trajectory's entry point is within the X-Y extents of its associated frame.
-If not, this may mean that your planned entry point may not be realizable through frame adjustments.

-> To change the visibility of the frame's X-Y extents graphic

-Use the OVERLAYS group-box in the step control panel to toggle the visibility of the graphic representing the physical X-Y extents of the frame associated with the currently selected trajectory.
+- 4. Review the position of the trajectory relative to the frame X-Y extents graphic in the Trajectory Perpendicular viewport. - Caution: You must ensure that your planned trajectory's entry point is within the X-Y extents of its associated frame.
+If not, this may mean that your planned entry point may not be realizable through frame adjustments. - > To change the visibility of the frame's X-Y extents graphic - Use the OVERLAYS group-box in the step control panel to toggle the visibility of the graphic representing the physical X-Y extents of the frame associated with the currently selected trajectory.
 This graphic is only rendered in viewing layouts offering Trajectory Perpendicular viewports.
 Use the Frame X-Y Stage toggle button to change the visibility of the X-Y frame extents graphic in the viewport.